 Josh reviewed many historic updates the Bureau made to its webpage.
 Foremost, for the first time in its history, the Bureau website features sponsors.
 The update was made at the request of sponsors because they continue having trouble recruiting qualified applicants.
-Prior to this, sponsors preferred not to be featured because so they would not receive public inquiries outside of their hiring windows.
+Prior to this, sponsors preferred not to be featured so they would not receive public inquiries outside of their hiring windows.

 Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, employment projections, and salaries.

-Josh encouraged attendees to review their organizations' information.
+Josh encouraged attendees to review their organizations' information, submit updates, and test the site for any potential improvements.

-The committee suggested the following:
+The committee applauded the revisions.